 In each Program students attend lectures on specific educational needs.
 They also undertake practice teaching in special schools.
 Students may obtain a Certificate of Special Education within one year.

-- Both can be taken by students of any specialization as their minor.
-They can acquire necessary knowledge to teach Japanese as a second language or to be a museum curator.
+- The course can be taken by students of any specialization as their minor.
+They can acquire necessary knowledge to teach Japanese as a second language.